-Of the \$104,250,000 in proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus or \$119,550,000 if the underwriters' over-allotment option is exercised in full, 100,000,000 (\$10.00 per unit), or \$115,000,000 if the underwriters' over-allotment option is exercised in full (\$10.00 per unit), will be deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee, including \$3,500,000, or up to \$4,025,000 if the underwriters' over-allotment option is exercised in full, in deferred underwriting compensation.
-We will not be permitted to withdraw any of the principal or interest held in the trust account, except with respect to interest earned on the funds held in the trust account that may be released to us to pay our taxes, if any, until the earliest of (i) the completion of our initial business combination, (ii) the redemption of our public shares if we have not consummated an initial business combination within 24 months from the closing of this offering, subject to applicable law, or (iii) the redemption of our public shares properly submitted in connection with a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) that would modify the substance or timing of our obligation to provide holders of our Class A ordinary shares the right to have their shares redeemed in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (B) with respect to any other provision relating to the rights of holders of our Class A ordinary shares.
+Of the \$106,250,000 in proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus or \$121,850,000 if the underwriters' over-allotment option is exercised in full, 102,000,000 (\$10.20 per unit), or \$117,300,000 if the underwriters' over-allotment option is exercised in full (\$10.20 per unit), will be deposited into a trust account with Continental Stock Transfer & Trust Company acting as trustee, including \$3,500,000, or up to \$4,025,000 if the underwriters' over-allotment option is exercised in full, in deferred underwriting compensation.
+We will not be permitted to withdraw any of the principal or interest held in the trust account, except with respect to interest earned on the funds held in the trust account that may be released to us to pay our taxes, if any, until the earliest of (i) the completion of our initial business combination, (ii) the redemption of our public shares if we have not consummated an initial business combination within 15 months from the closing of this offering (or up to 21 months from the closing of this offering if we extend the time to complete a business combination as described in this prospectus), subject to applicable law, or (iii) the redemption of our public shares properly submitted in connection with a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) that would modify the substance or timing of our obligation to provide holders of our Class A ordinary shares the right to have their shares redeemed in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 15 months from the closing of this offering (or up to 21 months from the closing of this offering if we extend the time to complete a business combination as described in this prospectus) or (B) with respect to any other provision relating to the rights of holders of our Class A ordinary shares.
 Based on current interest rates, we expect that interest income earned on the trust account (if any) will be sufficient to pay our taxes.